The Left group (Bundestag)

-The Left was a group in the German Bundestag composed of former members of the Die Linke faction.
+The Left was a parliamentary group in the German Bundestag composed of former members of the Die Linke faction.
 The group was founded or recognized on 2 February 2024, after the official Left parliamentary group was dissolved in December 2023 due to internal conflicts and subsequent split, with the members that joined the BSW forming its own group.
 On 25 February 2025, Die Linke announced that in the 21st Bundestag the faction would be recreated.

 Members

 Between February 2024 and February 2025, the group had 28 members, including Dietmar Bartsch and Gregor Gysi.

 Alignment

 The group Die Linke represents a left-wing, socialist and anti-militarist policy.
 It is committed to social justice, peace and environmental policy (see: Die Linke).

 Positions

 The Left group was in opposition.
 It criticized the government's policies as antisocial, non-peaceful and harmful to the climate.

 The group’s key topics included: